VSF FAHRRAD MANUFAKTUR

 S-80 - LOW-STEP - NEXUS 8 - BLACK - 2021

-**COVID 19 UPDATE: PRE-ORDER NOW!!** Bikes are selling fast and you definitely want to avoid public transit this Fall!
+**COVID 19 UPDATE: PRE-ORDER NOW!!** Bikes are selling fast and you definitely want to avoid public transit!
 To see quantity available and estimated delivery date, click here (updated every 24 hours).
 If available, click "Pre-order Now" and checkout!
 We'll confirm order within 48 hours.
 Full refund if unavailable or you change your mind!

 The VSF Fahrradmanufaktur S-80 Low-Step is the European answer to making bicycles (Fahrradmanufaktur literally means "bike maker") that aren't just designed for small flat cities like Amsterdam or Copenhagen, but large sprawled out cities like Berlin, where cycling is transportation but also a pastime - and the weather is lousy.
 Kind of like Toronto!